sakib-foysal/Virtual_CPU_Emulator/README.md

 - **Instructions Formatting:** -
    **1. Opcode Mapping:**

-A dictionary isa stores instruction opcodes as binary strings.
+      - A dictionary isa stores instruction opcodes as binary strings.
-Assembler Function (assembler)
+   **2. Assembler Function (assembler)**

-Splits an instruction string (e.g., "ADD R1 10") into parts.
+      - Splits an instruction string (e.g., "ADD R1 10") into parts.
-Converts the opcode to its binary representation.
+      - Converts the opcode to its binary representation.
-Extracts the register number (e.g., R1 → 0001).
+      - Extracts the register number (e.g., R1 → 0001).
-Converts the numeric value (if present) to an 8-bit binary string.
+      - Converts the numeric value (if present) to an 8-bit binary string.
--Return Value
+   **3. Return Value**
-Returns a formatted binary instruction string.
+      - Returns a formatted binary instruction string.

 ### [Week 3: Basic CPU Components]
 - **Objective:** Implement core components of the CPU.